Poet, photographer, activist, role model

-Christine Zilinski, is an award-winning salon owner, stylist, industry speaker, trainer and leadership expert.
-Christine has built a strong foundation within the professional beauty industry by adeptly cultivating her skills as both a creative and technical stylist and an industry leader.
-Christine mentors professionals within the salon industry and beyond, helping them to reach their purpose, vision and goals.
+Christine Zilinski is an award-winning salon owner, stylist, industry speaker, trainer and leadership expert who believes that “When you own your hair, you own who you are.”
+She has built a strong foundation within the professional beauty industry by adeptly cultivating her skills as both a creative and technical stylist and an industry leader.

 Investor, entrepreneur, author, keynote speaker, and thought leader of the global technology landscape